Funerary naiskos of Demetria and Pamphile: Description

 The older naiskos belonging to Demetria.

-The grave relief was made of white marble, and it is a typical example of the evolution of the naiskoi during the fourth century BC, as over time they became sunken into the relief, and the figures were carved in high relief, almost entirely dettached from the surface.
+The grave relief was made of white marble, and it is a typical example of the evolution of the naiskoi during the fourth century BC, as over time they became sunken into the relief, and the figures were carved in high relief, almost entirely detached from the surface.

 By the fourth century BC, women had more prominent role in grave relief imagery, and occasionally would appear singly without men.
 The naiskos shows two grown up women, one sitting on a luxurious chair, while the other stands still beside her.
 The sitting woman is the recently deceased one, Pamphile, while the standing one is her sister Demetria, who had long predeceased her.
 Both women are dressed richly with long, folding chitons and himatia that cover their heads, and are starring blankly at the viewer now that they are both dead.

 They both have one arm resting on their abdomens, while with the other hand they hold onto their himatia that cover their heads.
 Their clothes form elegant folds on their bodies, particularly visible with Pamphile's left leg, which is slightly stretched.
 Both Pamphile and Demetria have their hair done in elaborate tresses according to the Athenian customs and fashion of the era.
 The armrest of the chair Pamphile sits on ends in a ram's head, supported by a siren; deceased women sitting on "unusually" elaborately elaborated thrones was not uncommon in contemporary Attic tomb reliefs.